 The BMP knowledge base comprises spatial configuration knowledge (e.g., suitable locations of each BMP and spatial relationships among BMPs), environmental effectiveness and economic effectiveness data (Qin et al., 2018).
-The first knowledge type is not-used for spatial optimization of BMPs to derive the cost-effective BMP scenario (Zhu et al., 2019b).
-The pre-optimized BMP scenario is included in this case study since for the roadmap optimization is based a pre-optimized BMP spatial scenario.
-Detailed BMP environmental effectiveness and cost-benefit data adapted from Shen et al. (under review2023) can be found in Table A.2 of the Appendix.
+The first knowledge type is used for spatial optimization of BMPs to derive the cost-effective BMP scenario (Zhu et al., 2019b).
+The pre-optimized BMP scenario is included in this case study for roadmap optimization.
+Detailed BMP environmental effectiveness and cost-benefit data adapted from Shen et al. (2023) can be found in Table A.2 of the Appendix.
 The cost-benefit data include initial construction cost (one-time cost only in the first year of implementation), maintenance cost (annual cost after implementation), and benefits (direct economic benefits (e.g., fruit production growth, forest stock volume) computed starting from the third (e.g., CM, ABHMP, and LQFI) or fifth year (e.g., EF) after implementation).